pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Configure adapter.md

 ### Import facets configuration in bulk

-Complete the following to import a file with configuration for individual facets as a bulk file import operation:
+Complete the following procedure to import a file with configuration for individual facets as a bulk file import operation:
 	**Note:** The file must contain only information for the given component ID.

 1. Open command line.